VADM Mark Fox, USN (ret.)

 A native of Abilene, Texas, Vice Adm.
 Mark Fox was commissioned in June 1978 upon graduation from the U.S. Naval Academy and designated a Naval Aviator in March 1980.

-Fox has spent the majority of his operational career deploying to, and operating in, the U.S. Central Command area of responsibility, having commanded U.S. Naval Central Command/U.S. 5th Fleet/Combined Maritime Forces (2010-2012); Carrier Strike Group 10 aboard USS Harry S. Truman (CVN 75) (2008); Carrier Air Wing 2 aboard USS Constellation (CV 64) (2001-2003); and Strike Fighter Squadron (VFA) 81 aboard USS Enterprise (CVN 65) (1995-1996) in the region.
-Additionally, he served as communications division chief and spokesman for the Multi-National Force–Iraq (MNF-I) in Baghdad from 2006-07, where he worked extensively with coalition partners.
+Fox’s last active duty military assignment was as Deputy Commander, U.S. Central Command in Tampa, Florida.
+He served as commander of U.S. Naval Central Command/U.S. 5th Fleet/Combined Maritime Forces from 2010-2012, and commanded Carrier Strike Group 10 aboard USS Harry S. Truman (CVN 75) in 2008-2009.
+Additionally, Fox served as communications division chief and spokesman for the Multi-National Force–Iraq (MNF-I) in Baghdad from 2006-07, where he worked extensively with coalition partners.

 Other command and executive leadership assignments include service as deputy chief of naval operations for Operations, Plans, and Strategy (N3/N5) in Washington, D.C.; commander, Naval Strike and Air Warfare Center in Fallon, Nevada; deputy assistant to the president and director, White House Military Office (WHMO)—responsible for overseeing all military support to the President; commodore of the Strike Fighter Wing, U.S. Pacific Fleet in Lemoore, California; and service as the first commanding officer of VFA-122, the Navy’s first FA-18E/F Super Hornet squadron, in Lemoore.

-Fox has flown over 100 combat sorties, logged over 4,900 flight hours and 1,348 arrested landings on 15 different aircraft carriers.
-Military awards include the Defense Distinguished Service Medal, the Navy Distinguished Service Medal with gold star, Silver Star, Legion of Merit with two gold stars and the Distinguished Flying Cross with Combat ‘V’.
+Military awards include the Defense Distinguished Service Medal, the Navy Distinguished Service Medal, the Silver Star and the Distinguished Flying Cross with Combat ‘V’.